 What does CC0 mean?

-The original creator of the content has freely given up the rights to the work to the public domain, worldwide
+- The original creator of the content has freely given up the rights to the work to the public domain, worldwide

-You are free to copy, modify, distribute and use the photos for your commercial and personal needs
+- You are free to copy, modify, distribute, and use the photos for your commercial and personal needs

-No need to ask for permission or give attribution to the photographer
+- You don’t need to ask for permission or give attribution to the photographer

 The other six commonly used Creative Commons licenses

 Here’s a brief overview of the other six licenses in case you come across them:

 - Attribution: You can remix, distribute, tweak, and build upon the work, even for commercial purposes.
 However, you must credit the original creator and say if changes were made.